lelia/openssf-scorecard-monitor/README.md

 ### Standalone with auto discovery version

-With this workflow you get them most of this action:
+With the following workflow, you will get the most out of this action:

 - Trigger manual or by Cron job every Sunday
 - It will scan the org(s) in scope looking for repositories that are available in the OpenSSF Scorecard
 - It will store the database and the scope files in the repo